hpssjellis/j23-sound-pgb-helloworld/README.md

 June 14, 2014  Just found out that the advanced stuff is not working.
 Not sure what I changed.
 I will look into it.

+May 8, 2014 Created an interesting problem.
+Using wifi and the Phonegap Developer App I updated the code to work on both Android and iOS, but frogot to test it on build.
+Well I had not included the device plugin in my config file.
+So the advanced file has not been working since May.

 April 16, 2014 Finally Success!